Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Applicability diagnostics and reference formulations

-The one-dimensional rotation--anisotropy mapping is designed for fast surveys, but it necessarily discards the axisymmetric deformation of uniformly rotating configurations.
-To calibrate the trend-level accuracy of the reduced model and to delineate its quantitative applicability range, we outline an axisymmetric Newtonian benchmark for the same microphysics (cold Chandrasekhar equation of state) and the same uniform-rotation assumption \citep{Tassoul1978,Hachisu1986ApJS,OstrikerBodenheimer1968}.
+The one-dimensional rotation--anisotropy mapping is useful for rapid surveys, but it does not include the axisymmetric deformation of rotating configurations.
+For reference, we recall the corresponding Newtonian formulation for a uniformly rotating barotrope with the same microphysics \citep{Tassoul1978,Hachisu1986ApJS,OstrikerBodenheimer1968}.
+This formulation is not solved here; it only identifies the natural self-consistent benchmark for future calibration of the reduced model.